devprohan/Backend/Notes.md

 ## Install Nodemon : -D

-- It is in devDependancy which not be used in development of your project, not in production.
+- It is in devDependancy which used in development of your project, not in production.

 ## Install Prettier : -D